yezz123/authx/docs/index.md

     - [x] Cookie authentication backend included
 - [x] Full OpenAPI schema support, even with several authentication backend.
 - [x] Provide a Docstring for each class and function.
-- [X] Support Sessions and Pre-built CRUD functions and Instance to launch Redis.
+- [x] Support Sessions and Pre-built CRUD functions and Instance to launch Redis.
+- [x] Support SocketIO.

 ## Project using